Mason-Lab-Code/.github/profile/README.md

 ### Publish completed project on GitHub

-Write README (template available), final push
+** This is easier if you have initiated git in your project directory and you already have a remote repository.
+** Write a README.md file to accompany your project and add to your project directory.
+Here is a GitHub README.md template.
+** Make final commit and push changes to GitHub.

 ## Best practices

-* Keep a lab book to document all of your work.
+* Keep a **lab book** to document all of your work.
 Include code snippets, plots, and exact versions of any software used.
 Here is a lab book [template](https://docs.google.com/document/d/1ySzxTRnMpt9aG01iwE2VfKpvgigy6ELyRxGaz3vkoEo/).
-* Stick to the file/directory naming system for project directories and scripts.
+* Stick to the **file/directory naming system** for project directories and scripts.
 For other files/subdirectories inside your project directory, use your own naming system and keep it as consistent as possible.
-* Store intermediate files in chronologically numbered directories, e.g. 00_raw-links/, 01_quality-control/, 02_fastq-trimmed/, 03_bam/, 99_logs etc.
+* Store intermediate files in **chronologically numbered directories**, e.g. 00_raw-links/, 01_quality-control/, 02_fastq-trimmed/, 03_bam/, 99_logs etc.
-* Keep log files from batch submissions to refer back to if needed.
+* Keep **log files** from batch submissions to refer back to if needed.